slaclab/rogue/docs/src/interfaces/stream/classes/buffer.rst

 Buffer
 ======

-A Buffer is a class which wraps a raw block of memory.
-One or more Buffer objects will make up a Frame.
-The Buffer object supports the ability to reserve header and tail space for protocol layers which will process the Buffer data.
-Interaction with the Buffer class is for advanced developers.
-Most users will interact with Frame and Buffer data using the :ref:`interfaces_stream_frame_iterator` class.

 The list of Buffer objects in a Frame is iterated using a the following typedef:

 .. doxygentypedef:: rogue::interfaces::stream::Frame::BufferIterator